Greenland in World War II: Neutrality

 Although the Danish government continued in power and still considered itself neutral, it was forced to obey German wishes in foreign policy matters.
 Kauffmann immediately recognized that his government was unable to exercise its full sovereignty, and therefore began to act in an independent capacity.
 On 13 April he took counsel with the Greenland sheriffs, and after some controversy they agreed to recognize him as their representative in the United States.
 Since the United States would not offer diplomatic recognition and aid to Greenland unless the local administration was independent, the sheriffs informed the local advisory parliament ("Landsraad") on 3 May that "there was no choice" but to act as a sovereign nation.
 The Danish Government continued to send orders to the colony via radio and through Portugal, but these messages were ignored.
 In this decision they were influenced by their determination to avoid becoming subject to a Canadian occupation and thus being drawn into the war.

 The Greenlanders were also aware of the heavy Norwegian presence in Canada.
-In the event that Canada attempted to occupy the colony, they were worried that Free Norwegian Forces would be stationed in the area.
+In the event that the Dominion of Canada attempted to occupy the colony, they were worried that Free Norwegian Forces would be stationed in the area.
 This was a cause for concern, as the Norwegians had been vying for control over part of the territory until the Permanent Court of International Justice settled the dispute in 1933.
-Instead, they requested the protection of the United States, whose Treasury Department agreed to dispatch the U.S. Coast Guard vessels, and with supplies and a consular team to establish a provisional consulate at Godthaab.
+Instead, they requested the protection of the United States, whose Treasury Department (then the home department of the U.S. Coast Guard) agreed to dispatch the vessels and with supplies and a consular team to establish a provisional consulate at Godthaab.
 Accepting the protection of the Americans, a third party, was seen as less of a threat to Greenland's sovereignty.
 Comanche arrived at Ivigtut on 20 May, and Godthaab on 22 May, thereby establishing direct diplomatic relations with Greenland.
 Canada sent a consul and vice-consul to Godthaab two weeks later.